zhanglu295/LRTK-SIM/README.md

-SIMLR: Linked reads simulator for 10X Chromium.
+# SIMLR: Linked reads simulator for 10X Chromium.
+## prerequired software

 [python3](https://www.python.org/downloads/source/) and [matplotlib](https://matplotlib.org/) are requeired.

 ## Basic usage

 `python SIMLR.py <path to config files>`

 Multiple libraries are allowed to simulated simutaneously and the parameters are included in the correspinding config files.
 The config files must be named as libX, where X should be a number as the library id.